mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

     .. image:: /images/en/flat-coloring/Krita_filling_lineart_selection_2.png

-And you should now have the line art on a seperate layer.
+And you should now have the line art on a separate layer.

 Advantages
 """"""""""